shaepy/moneymoo/README.md

 - I want to view each stock profile so I may browse the company details and any financial data.
 - I want to add stocks to a watchlist so I may monitor their performance and quickly access their profiles.

-### Stretch Goals
-As a user,
-- I want to browse popular stocks so I may view their profiles or add them to my watchlist.
-- I want to see my realized profit/loss history based on my trades, for each stock I own(ed).
-- I want to see daily chart history for portfolio account values so I may know how my portfolios are performing.
-- I want to see an allocation visual for stocks in my portfolio(s), divided by their industries or sectors.

 ### Entity Relationship Diagram - ERD
-After writing my MVP user stories, I focused on designing the data structure and determining the database relationships for my app.
+After writing my MVP user stories, I focused on the data structure and determining the database relationships for my app.
 We were instructed to incorporate both reference and embedded subdocument relationships, which influenced how I structured the models.
-The User model includes arrays for portfolios and watchlists, holding references to portfolioIds and watchlistIds, respectively.
-I chose to create separate models for Stock and Trade: Stock is referenced in multiple places (like portfolios and watchlists), ensuring a single source of truth, while Trade is a model to handle the large volume of trades each user may have, referencing both portfolioId and userId for easy querying.
+The User model includes arrays for portfolios and watchlists, holding references to portfolioIds and watchlistIds.

+I chose to create separate models for Stock and Trade: Stock is referenced in multiple places (like portfolios and watchlists), ensuring a single source of truth.
+Whereas Trade is a model to handle the large volume of trades each user may have, referencing both portfolioId and userId for easy querying.
 Portfolios and watchlists are also models, as a user can have many of each, with portfolios containing trade references and embedded userStocks, which reference individual stocks but also store portfolio-specific data.

 <img src="https://github.com/user-attachments/assets/87d10641-a80a-4052-918c-af9c77573639" alt="entity relationship diagram" width="740"/>

 ### Researched APIs
-During the planning phase of this project, I researched several external APIs to integrate into the app, evaluating their pricing options and call limits.
-I preferred free services but decided to pay for a single month's subscription to Financial Modeling Prep to test with higher API limits, which helped during the development phase.
+During the planning phase, I researched several external APIs to integrate into the app by evaluating their pricing options and call limits.
+I preferred free services but decided to pay for a single month's subscription to Financial Modeling Prep to test with higher API limits.
 I used [Alpaca Markets](https://docs.alpaca.markets/reference/stockbars) for real-time stock data and bar charts, [Finnhub](https://finnhub.io/docs/api) for financial metrics such as P/E ratios and earnings per share, and [Financial Modeling Prep](https://site.financialmodelingprep.com/developer/docs/stable) for detailed stock information and company profiles.
-Each API had its own rate limits: Alpaca at 200 calls per minute, Finnhub at 60 calls per minute, and Financial Modeling Prep with a daily limit of 250 calls, temporarily increasing to 300 calls per minute for testing.

-Utilizing Postman, I tested responses from the APIs to see the JSON data.
+Utilizing Postman, I tested responses from the APIs to view the JSON data.
 This helped solidify my ERD before beginning development as I knew what data values to expect.

 ### Wireframes
-To better visualize the app’s user interface, I drafted wireframes for key pages to outline the layout and functionality.
+To better visualize the app’s interface, I drafted a few wireframes for key pages to outline the layout and functionality.
 My inspiration came from CoinMarketCap's portfolio and watchlist design, especially their clean CTAs and organized data presentation.
-Additionally, I looked at other financial websites like Schwab.com for their layout and user experience, incorporating elements that felt intuitive and accessible to users managing their portfolios and stock data.
+Additionally, I looked at other financial websites like schwab.com for their layout and user experience, incorporating elements that felt intuitive and accessible to users managing their portfolios and stock data.

 <img src="https://github.com/user-attachments/assets/cc682a91-104f-4363-8280-41827e0a16e7" alt="moneymoo wireframe" width="740"/>